-Pharmaceuticals, Chemicals and Related Products Return to top Overview Return to top
+Pharmaceuticals, Chemicals and Related Products

+Overview

 The demand for drugs and pharmaceuticals in Jamaica is driven by a variety of factors, including government programs, trade conditions, international medical breakthroughs, lifestyle changes, and a variety of social and domestic conditions.
 Domestic production of pharmaceuticals, chemicals and related products is limited, thus necessitating the import of such products.